Belfast Marathon wins for Oumaarir & Woldemeskel

 "We had a better international field this year - it was a tougher competition and I'm really pleased to come second.
 The winner was just classier than I was."

-Oumaari, Bowden and Rotich were locked together in a three-man lead group until the final few miles.
+Oumaari, Bowden and Rotich were locked together in a three-man leading group until the final few miles.

-The Moroccan moved clear and Bowden stayed in touched but Rotich surprisingly faded and fell well behind.
+The Moroccan moved clear and Bowden stayed in touch but Rotich surprisingly faded and fell well behind.

-Martin Lynch was the quickest Northern Ireland finisher as he came seventh in 2:33:24 while Mark Millar won the wheelchair event.
+Martin Lynch was the quickest Northern Ireland finisher, coming seventh in 2:33:24 while Mark Millar won the wheelchair event.